Maradesa-A/Dynamic-Causal-Graph-Analysis/README.md

 # Dynamic-Causal-Graph-Analysis

 This repository provides step-by-step solutions to Part 1 of Problem 3, which focuses on Causal Dynamic Bayesian Optimization (DCBO).
 Detailed solutions to the corresponding problems in Part 1 can be found in the [docs](docs) folder.
 Following the code provided in [1], the tensorflow-based version was developed as reported in [Analyze_Causal_Graph](Analyze_Causal_Graph) folder.
 The code has been rigorously tested through both unit and integration tests.
 The results of these tests, along with the codes and reports, can be found in the [Test](Test) folder.
-Note that the text files in [test_reports](test_reports) contain the test results.

 # Introduction